huntabyte/svelte-5-context-classes/README.md

 See `/projects` folder with examples of client page implementations using both of these approaches.

+SvelteKit now supports SSE natively, as demonstrated in [ReadableStream for SSE](https://github.com/sveltejs/kit/issues/5344#issuecomment-1266398131) and [Full example](https://github.com/sveltejs/kit/issues/5344#issuecomment-2191106238)

+This pattern is already encapsulated by [sveltekit-sse](https://github.com/razshare/sveltekit-sse) library which makes using SSE much easier!

+## Design

+Currently the project includes a simple Toast component.
+This component should be used to display (relevant) incoming messages (SSEs) on each page, which trigger updates to the underlying data model.
+In the future these events should also be subscribed to by a database "agent" which updates a database (f.ex using Drizzle ORM)

+## Pages

+- /account
+- /dashboard
+- /projects
+- /projects/:id
+- /projects/:id/teams
+- /projects/:id/teams/:id
+- /members
+- /members/:id

+## Architecture

+When the basic communication infra is working, we need to setup basic CRUD messages to be communicated.

+### Domain model and CRUD messages

+An account belongs to an Organization.

+### Organization

+- Projects
+- Members

+Events:

+- Create Project
+- Delete Project
+- Update Project

+- Create Member
+- Delete Member
+- Update Member

+#### Project

+Each project can have

+- Project Teams
+- Project Backlog

+Events:

+- Create Team
+- Delete Team
+- Update Team

+#### Team

+Each team can have members from the organization assigned.
+Project backlog items can be assigned to a given team (backlog).
+The items can then each be assigned to member(s)? to be worked on.

+- Team Members
+- Team Backlog

+#### Member

+Each member can work on tasks

+#### Backlog

+- Epic that can have features
+- Feature that can have tasks
+- Task where work is performed by the member (via AI agent using LLM)

+## Project infra

+This project is a PNPM project, so use:

+- `pnpm run dev` to run dev server
+- `pnpm add` to install dependencies

 ## Creating a project

 If you're seeing this, you've probably already done this step.
 Congrats!